 Community and Student Development

 RAs promote community and student development through Trojan Talks and social/educational events.
 The community engagement goal is to create a dynamic and healthy residential community that celebrates diversity and engages students in active learning.
 RAs are expected to utilize prepared facilitation guides for much of our programming each semester and contribute to larger community and campus programming efforts that foster campus traditions.
 RAs facilitate an open and welcoming community by providing well-presented and up-to-date bulletin boards and door decorations.

 As a member of Residential Education, it is vital that each RA actively contributes in their RA team meetings, community events, area initiatives, and department-wide events and processes.
-It is necessary to collaborate with peer RAs, GRCCs, and RCCs to establish proper communication, consistency, efficiency, and support.
+It is necessary to collaborate with Faculty in Residence, peer RAs, GRCCs, and RCCs to establish proper communication, consistency, efficiency, and support.
 RAs are required to provide weekly emergency response, attend mandatory RA team meetings every Wednesday from 7:30 pm – 9:30 pm, and complete weekly one-on-one meetings with their GRCC/RCC.